Lakers Expected to Waive Two Players, Convert Multiple Two-Way Deals: Report

 More news: NBA Insider Says Lakers Must Avoid West Rival 'At All Costs' in Postseason

 With the postseason coming up, the Lakers will have to decide whether to convert their contracts to full-time NBA deals.
-But according to Lakers insider Jovan Buha of The Athletic, the Lakers are expected to do just that.
+But according to Lakers insider Jovan Buha of The Athletic, the Lakers could do just that.

 The three players who are on two-way deals are Jordan Goodwin, Trey Jemison III, and Christian Koloko.
 Goodwin and Jemison III could be leading the way to be signed full-time but nothing is finalized yet.

-Buha said that Los Angeles would likely be converting two of the three two-way deals while cutting multiple veterans in the process.
+Buha said that Los Angeles would likely be converting two of the three two-way deals if they decide to make moves while cutting multiple veterans in the process.
 The insider spoke about this on his latest podcast episode.

 "There's a chance [of all three two-way guys being converted], but realistically, it's probably not gonna happen just because I think that the only two obvious players to cut on the roster are Cam Reddish and Alex Len,"